 The world-famous Iditarod Trail Sled Dog Race gets under way the first Sunday in March (March 7, 2021) from Willow Lake.
 While the mushers participate in a ceremonial start on Saturday in downtown Anchorage, from Willow, it’s all business as the mushers are on the clock.
 From Willow Lake, the musher’s begin their 1,000-mile race across Alaska.
 It’s a grueling race that attracts mushers from around the world.
 In 2021, the race will look much different due to Covid-19 precautions.
 For the first time ever, the race will start and finish in Willow, with mushers turning around at the halfway checkpoint of Iditarod.

 How to see the start

 The "Last Great Race" begins in downtown Anchorage with a ceremonial start on March 6, 2021.
 The 11-mile route does not officially count in the standings.
-On Sunday, March 7, 2021, mushers depart from Willow Lake starting at 2 p.m., in two-minute intervals.
+On Sunday, March 7, 2021, mushers depart from Deshka Landing in Willow starting at 2 p.m., in two-minute intervals.
 This is called the Iditarod Restart.
-The race culminates in Nome, Alaska; three-time winner Mitch Seavey set a race record in 2017 by finishing in 8 days, 3 hours, 40 minutes and 13 seconds.
-Due to Covid precautions, it is unclear as of Dec.
-20, 2020 whether fans will be permitted at the starting line.
+Traditionally, the race culminates in Nome, Alaska; three-time winner Mitch Seavey set a race record in 2017 by finishing in 8 days, 3 hours, 40 minutes and 13 seconds.
+Due to Covid precautions, however, the 2021 race will start and end in Willow, with mushers turning their teams around just past the checkpoint of Iditarod, completing a loop.
+Race fans will not be permitted to attend the restart's starting line due to Covid precautions.
 Visit www.iditarod.com if making travel plans for the 2021 race.

 At the ceremonial start in Anchorage, race fans can actually ride in the sled of their favorite musher through a program called the Iditarider Auction.
 People bid on particular mushers, and the winning bidders gets to be in the sled.
 The auction typically opens in mid-December each year.